charlesjolley/spade/README.md

 To register a module you should use the registration API:

-    tiki.register('module/name', function() { ... });
+    tiki.register('package/module', function() { ... });

 You can now require a module using:

-    exports = tiki.require('module/name');
+    exports = tiki.require('package/module');

+Note that the top level term in a module is always the name of the package.

 Within modules, you will be passed a private require function to use instead.

+    require('package/module'); // not required to name package

-In addition to modules, you can register packages with the same methods:
+In addition to modules, you can register package info with the same methods:

     tiki.register('package', { ... });

 The second param should be a JSON hash that contains any relevant keys about the package.
 Tiki knows how to look at the mappings hash to map symbolic package names to actual packages.
+Otherwise this package info is really only used when you want it.
+The package info is passed in the module.packageInfo property.

 You can also lazy load packages but registering externs: